-Homemade salsa verde is a classic Mexican salsa that is bursting with flavor.
+Homemade salsa verde is a classic Mexican green salsa that is bursting with flavor.
 This easy salsa is made with tomatillos, jalapenos, cilantro, onions, and garlic.
 Tastes great on tacos, enchiladas, burritos, and more!
-Jump to Recipe

 This roasted salsa verde is made with fresh tomatillos, spicy jalapenos, and the bright taste of cilantro.
-Use it as a dip or sauce!
+Serve it on your favorite Chicken Street Tacos or Steak Tacos for a meal everyone loves.
+It's great as a dip or sauce.
 Perfect for Taco Tuesday!

 If you are in the mood for a smoky and spicy salsa that gives your food a pop of color, then salsa verde is just for you!
 It's a bright, smoky salsa with a slightly sweet undertone.